Profit Shifting of Multinational Corporations Worldwide: Results

-We first test our methodology using only 2017 US CBCR data.
+We first test our methodology using only US CBCR data.
 Restricting our analysis to US data allows us to compare with previous analysis, including one of the best-regarded papers on profit shifting using tax semi-elasticities, \cite{dowdProfitShiftingMultinationals2017}.
 The results of our regressions (Table~\ref{tab:comparison}) shows that the logarithmic model fits the data better than any other model.
 This not only involves a higher R-square and lower Bayesian information criteria, but also a better disaggregation of the origin and destination of profits shifted.
 Fig.~\ref{fig:elasticity_us} shows a graphical interpretation of the coefficients.
-The logarithmic model is capable of accounting for extreme ratios of profit shifted in small countries with low ETRs, while at the same time avoiding the overestimation of profit shifted in countries with tax rates between 15--25\%.
-Empirically, the misalignment strategy shows that profit is not misaligned with economic activity in those countries.
-However, the quadratic model assumes that 18--43\% of profits in those countries have been shifted in.
-By contrast, the logarithmic model (Table~\ref{tab:shifted}) assumes that only 5--19\% have been (note that for countries with a tax rate above 15\%, even when the estimated profits shifted are 20\% of the total profits, this is usually offset by the redistribution of profits in tax havens back to the origins; we explore this at the end of this section.)
+The logarithmic model is capable of accounting for extreme ratios of profit shifted in small countries with low ETRs, while at the same time avoiding the overestimation of profit shifted in countries with tax rates above 15\%.
+For a country with a tax rate of 15\% (e.g. Australia), the logarithmic model estimates that 16\% of the profits are shifted in, while the quadratic and linear models estimate that number to be 40 and 26\% respectively.
 Importantly, the logarithmic model and the misalignment model clearly identify that the majority of profits in small countries with extremely low tax rates are shifted there.
-This effect is less pronounced for the quadratic model, and especially so for the linear model (Table 4).
-For an ETR of 1.5\% (e.g. Bermuda), the logarithmic and quadratic model estimates that 94\% and 90\% of the booked profits have been shifted into the country, while the linear model estimates that only 61\% have.
+This effect is less pronounced for the quadratic model, and especially so for the linear model (Table \ref{tab:shifted}).
+For an ETR of 1.7\% (e.g. Bermuda), the logarithmic and quadratic model estimates that 91\% and 86\% of the booked profits have been shifted into the country (and 98.5\% with the misalignment method below), while the linear model estimates that only 52\% have.